Reference

 openclaw logs # View logs

-# scripts/docker-isolation/gateway.sh wraps these for both platforms + multi-instance
+# scripts/docker-isolation/gateway.sh wraps macOS/Linux service management + multi-instance

 bash scripts/gateway.sh start [instance] # Start